Trained to serve: Maryland’s Natural Resources Police K-9 Unit

 Maryland’s training usually lasts about nine weeks and varies from 400 to 480 hours, according to Corcoran.

-Although the dogs enjoy searching for and locating wildlife, man tracking is the most difficult part of the training, according to Millner.
+Although the dogs enjoy searching for and locating wildlife, man tracking is the most difficult part of the training, according to Milner.

-Dogs typically follow a scent but can often get redirected, compelling the handler to reassess the situation and give the canine a moment to regather the scent, according to Millner.
+Dogs typically follow a scent but can often get redirected, compelling the handler to reassess the situation and give the canine a moment to regather the scent, according to Milner.

-“Reading the dog is key,” Millner said.
-Handlers "learn every sign that the dog gives them.”
+“Reading the dog is key,” Milner said.
+Handlers “learn every sign that the dog gives them.”

 Although the department’s four dogs are located on the Eastern Shore and in Montgomery, Prince George’s and Baltimore counties, Corcoran said that he does not uniquely train each dog for its region, and that the dogs can travel statewide.